tamizhvendan/tamizhvendan.github.com/source/_posts/2016-12-26-implementing-two-factor-authentication-in-suave.markdown

   | _ -> None
 ```

 Post successful login, to serve the subsequent requests we need to identify the user who logged in.
-We can achieve it by persisting the user in *Cookies* using `statefulForSession`.
+We can achieve it Suave using `statefulForSession`, which initializes a user state for a browsing session.

 Let's create some helper functions to do this.